AdobeDocs/workfront.en/help/manage-work/projects/updating-work-in-a-project/update-condition-on-project.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your `Workfront administrator`.
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

 ## Automatically set the Condition

-Automatically setting the Condition of a project is determined by the Condition Type of the project.
-The Condition Type must be set to Progress Status for `Workfront` to automatically set the Condition of the Project.
+Automatically setting the Condition of a project is determined by the Condition&nbsp;Type of the project.&nbsp;The Condition&nbsp;Type must be set to Progress Status for Workfront to automatically set the Condition of the Project.

-Your `Workfront` or `Group administrator` determines the default of the Condition Type field for new projects in your system when setting project preferences in the Setup area.&nbsp;For more information, see [Configure system-wide project preferences](../../../administration-and-setup/set-up-workfront/configure-system-defaults/set-project-preferences.md).
+Your Workfront or Group administrator determines the default of the Condition Type field for new projects in your system when setting project preferences in the Setup area.&nbsp;For more information, see [Configure system-wide project preferences](../../../administration-and-setup/set-up-workfront/configure-system-defaults/set-project-preferences.md).

 When you create a project, the Condition of the project is automatically set to match the Progress Status of the project at that time.
 The Progress Status of the project is based on the progress of the tasks on the project.